parkermac/LO/extract/tef2/README.md

 ---

-`process_sections.py` goes through all the extracted sections and does the salinity binning, saving the output in picked dicts of numpy arrays in the folder
+`process_sections.py` goes through all the extracted sections and does the salinity binning, saving the output as NetCDF xarray Datasets (one for each section) in the folder

 **(+)/processed_[date range]**